Sabbas the Sanctified: Hermit, founder of monasteries, Church leader

 When Euthymius died (c.
 473), Sabbas withdrew from the lavra (a cluster of cells or caves for hermits, with a church and sometimes a refectory at the center) and moved to a cave near the monastery of St Gerasimus of the Jordan.
 After several years, disciples began to gather around Sabbas, seeking the monastic life.
 As the number of monks increased, the Great Lavra sprang up.
 The traditional dating of the founding of this lavra in the Kidron Valley, south of Jerusalem, is 484.
-Because some of his monks opposed his rule and demanded a priest as their abbot, the opposition continued and he withdrew to the New Lavra which he had built near Thekoa.
+Because some of his monks opposed his rule and demanded a priest as their abbot, the opposition continued and he withdrew to the New Lavra, which he had built near Thekoa.
 In the lavras the young monks lived a cenobitic life, but the elders a semi-eremitical one, each in his own hut within the precincts of the lavra, attending only the solemn church services.

 As a supporter of the Chalcedonian creed and strenuous opponent of the Monophysites and the Origenists, he tried to influence the emperors against them by calling personally on Emperor Anastasios I at Constantinople in 511 and on Justinian I in 531.

 Sabbas founded several more monasteries.
 It is claimed that many miracles took place through the prayers of Sabbas: at the lavra a spring of water welled up, during a time of drought they received abundant rain, and there were also healings of the sick and the possessed.

-Patriarch Salustius of Jerusalem ordained him in 491 and appointed him archimandrite of all the monasteries in Palaestina Prima in 494.
+After the death of the archimandrite Marcian around 491/92, the monks in the wilderness around Jerusalem went to patriarch Salustius of Jerusalem to ask to obtain Sabbas as archimandrite of the anchorites and cave-dwellers and Theodosius as archimandrite of all cenobitic living monks.

 Sabbas composed the first monastic rule of church services, the so-called Jerusalem Typikon, for guidance of all the Byzantine monasteries.
-He died in the year 532.
-His feast day is on 5 December.
+He died in the year 532 and his feast day is on 5 December, the day of his death.